travelpayouts/flights-api-project/README.md

 # flights-api-project

 This is a standalone app based on [Yii2](http://www.yiiframework.com/) on backend and [angularJs](https://angularjs.org/) on frontend.
-It use [Travelpayouts api](https://support.travelpayouts.com/hc/en-us/categories/200358578) for retrieving flights information and view search results on a domain or subdomain of your site.
+It uses [Travelpayouts api](https://support.travelpayouts.com/hc/en-us/categories/200358578) for retrieving flights information and view search results on a domain or subdomain of your site.

 #### [Check out our demo](http://misc.travelpayouts.com/flights/)